philgyford/vagrant-heroku-cedar-14-python/README.md

 If a `requirements.txt` file is found, modules in it will be installed into the virtualenv.

-When you log in the virtualenv will automatically be activated.
+When you ssh into the VM the virtualenv will automatically be activated.

 If a `Procfile` is found, foreman will be started.
-(No, it won't at the moment.)

 ## Running it